gvwilson/sensibleadventures/iffy/iffy.md

 Two women were working side by side in the salvage booth, but both were too old to be the person she was hoping to see.

-"Heya!"
+"Hey!"
 She whirled around just in time to be caught up in an enormous hug.
-"Hey," Honesty said more softly, their cheek pressed against Iffy's.
+"Hey," Honesty repeated more softly, their cheek pressed against Iffy's.
-"Micka tol' me she tuck y'all come in, an' then I twitched what happen up along th' governor's.
-I's worried along by you."
+"Micka tol' me she heard y'all come in, an' th'Eskil sisters said y'all been took up along th' governor's, an' then I twitched what happen up along there, and I's worried about you."
+She paused for breath.
+"I's really hard worried."

 Iffy returned the hug awkwardly.
-She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other teen used to wash their hair, but it was a good kind of awkward, a *really* good kind that she couldn't stop thinking about.
+She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other teen used to wash their hair, but it was a good kind of awkward, a really good kind that she couldn't stop thinking about.

 "I'm fine," she said,
 her voice muffled slightly by the fake rat fur collar on Honesty's coat.